tangshuang/nautil/docs/component/props-type.md

 # Props-Type

-This paper tell you how to set props type.
+This paper will tell you how to set props type.
 As default, you can use react prop-types as what you did in your react application.
 However, we developed this, based on [tyshemo](http://github.com/tangshuang/tyshemo), we can check the data structure of props.

 ## Declare props type

-As you learned, we have 3 types of props in nautil: nomal, two-way-binding and even-stream handler.
+As you learned, we have 3 types of props in nautil: normal, two-way-binding and event-stream.
 How to declare each type?

 ```js
 import { Component } from 'nautil'